Ex-Hong Kong official found guilty of US corruption charges

 At the time of his arrest, Ho was secretary-general of the Hong Kong-based China Energy Fund Committee, an organisation funded by the Shanghai-based energy conglomerate CEFC China Energy.

-Prosecutors said Ho caused the energy company to offer a US$2 million (£1.5 million) bribe to the president of Chad, Idriss Deby, in 2015 in exchange for exclusive oil rights in that country.
+Prosecutors said Ho caused the energy company to offer a US$2 million bribe to the president of Chad, Idriss Deby, in 2015 in exchange for exclusive oil rights in that country.

 Prosecutors also said that Ho caused US$500,000 to be wired to Uganda’s foreign minister in 2016, with the promise of further payments in the future, to secure favours for the Chinese company, including the potential acquisition of a Ugandan bank.